michaelrutherford/aethergrim/README.md

 - [ ] ASCII art title screen

 ## License
-Sunken Ruins of Grumacestus is licensed under version 3 of the GPL.
+Sunken Ruins of Grumacetus is licensed under version 3 of the GPL.
 For more information, see `LICENSE`.